tkiraly/spec/spec.md

 The first three channels correspond to 779.5, 779.7 and 779.9 MHz with DR0 to DR5 and must be implemented in every end-device.
 Those default channels cannot be modified through the ***NewChannelReq*** command and guarantee a minimal common channel set between end-devices and gateways of all networks.
 Other channels can be freely distributed across the allowed frequency range on a network per network basis.

 The following table gives the list of frequencies that should be used by end-devices to broadcast the JoinReq message.
-The JoinReq message transmit duty-cycle should never exceed 0.1%
+The JoinReq message transmit duty-cycle shall follow the rules described in chapter 8

 |**Modulation**|**Bandwidth [kHz]**|**Channel Frequency [MHz]**|**FSK Bitrate or LoRa DR / Bitrate**|**Nb Channels**|**Duty cycle**|
 |---|---|---|---|---|---|
 |LoRa|125|779.5<br/>779.7<br/>779.9<br/>780.5<br/>780.7<br/>780.9<br/>|DR0 to DR5 / 0.3-5 kbps|6|<0.1%|

-**Table 24: CN780 JoinReq Channel List**
+**Table 26: CN780 JoinReq Channel List**

-#### 7.3.3 CN779-787 Data Rate and End-point Output Power encoding
+#### 7.3.3 CN779-787 Data Rate and End-device Output Power encoding

-The following encoding is used for Data Rate (DR) and End-point Output Power (TXPower)  in the CN780 band:
+The following encoding is used for Data Rate (DR) and End-device Output Power (TXPower)  in the CN780 band:

 |**DataRate**|**Configuration**|**Indicative physical bit rate [bit/s]**|
 |---|---|---|